Projects

 • Power Utilities Power Shutoff Coordination

-• Southern California Edison (SCE) and San Diego Gas and Electric utilize Public Safety Power Shutoff (PSPS) programs to proactively shut off power in high fire risk areas when extreme weather conditions present a clear and imminent threat of their power lines starting a fire.
-Unfortunately, these programs also shut-off power to water utilities and can affect water distribution for residential use and fire suppression.
-WEROC is working with our Member Agencies, the Operational Area, power utilities, and the California Public Utilities Commission to ensure impacts of the program to water and wastewater utilities are mitigated, and that notification, response and coordination of such programs are effective for all response agencies.
+• Southern California Edison (SCE) and San Diego Gas and Electric utilize Public Safety Power Shutoff (PSPS) programs to proactively shut off power in high-fire-risk areas when extreme weather conditions present a clear and imminent threat of their power lines starting a fire.
+Unfortunately, these programs also shut off power to water utilities and can affect water distribution for residential use and fire suppression.
+WEROC is working with our Member Agencies, the Operational Area, power utilities, and the California Public Utilities Commission to ensure that the impacts of the program on water and wastewater utilities are mitigated and that notification, response, and coordination of such programs are effective for all response agencies.

 • Grants